ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Statelessness
 {: #openwhisk_semantics_stateless}

-Action implementations should be stateless, or *idempotent*.
-While the system does not enforce this property, there is no guarantee that any state maintained by an action will be available across invocations.
+Action implementations are stateless, or *idempotent*.
+While the system does not enforce this property, it is not guaranteed that any state maintained by an action is available across invocations.

-Moreover, multiple instantiations of an action might exist, with each instantiation having its own state.
+Moreover, multiple instantiations of an action might exist, with each instantiation with its own state.
 An action invocation might be dispatched to any of these instantiations.

 ### Invocation input and output
 {: #openwhisk_semantics_invocationio}